oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 A Status List Token in the JWT format should follow the security considerations of {{RFC7519}} and the best current practices of {{RFC8725}}.

-Status List Token in CWT format should follow the security considerations of {{RFC8392}}.
+A Status List Token in the CWT format should follow the security considerations of {{RFC8392}}.

 ## Cached and Stale status lists